List of The Hunger Games characters: Gale Hawthorne

 In Mockingjay, Gale fights in the rebellion in an epic war.
 When District 12 was destroyed, Gale led approximately 10% of the population to safety.
 The survivors are forced to move to what is left of District 13.
 Once the people of District 13 are aware of Gale's heroism, they reward him with a higher ranking and a communicuff (which is later taken from him as punishment for helping Katniss).
-Towards the end of the book, his relationship with Katniss deteriorates because he feels responsible for the death of Prim, Katniss's sister (caused by a bomb he had constructed).
-He mentions that he would always remind Katniss of Prim's death, which Katniss silently agrees with.
-Afterwards, Gale decides to remain in District 2.
-Katniss hints of him having a girlfriend in District 2 and having moved on.
-It is possible that Gale and Katniss reconciled off-screen in the epilogue.
+Towards the end of the book, his relationship with Katniss deteriorates because he feels responsible for the death of Prim, Katniss's sister (as the bombs may have been constructed by him, although both are unsure).
+He mentions that he would always remind Katniss of Prim's death, which Katniss silently agrees with, and the two never see each other again after President Snow's death.
+Afterwards, Gale decides to remain in District 2, where he obtains a better job.
+Katniss believes he has long since moved on and possibly has a girlfriend now.

 Haymitch Abernathy

 Haymitch Abernathy is a 'paunchy, alcohol-loving, handsome middle-aged man' who won the 50th Hunger Games (the Second Quarter Quell) 24 years before the events of the first book.
-He comes from The Seam and is described as having similar physical characteristics to Katniss and Gale: greyish hair and olive skin; in the Hunger Games movies, he is portrayed with blond straight hair and blue eyes.
+He comes from The Seam and is described as having similar physical characteristics to Katniss and Gale: greyish hair and olive skin; in the Hunger Games films, he is portrayed with blond straight hair and blue eyes.
 When he was 16, Haymitch was reaped for the Second Quarter Quell, wherein four, instead of the normal amount of two tributes from each district participated.
 He became an ally to a girl named Maysilee Donner, the original owner of Katniss's symbolic mockingjay pin, but was later forced to watch her die.
 During the Games, he discovered a cliff at the edge of the Arena that concealed a force field, which would ricochet anything thrown in its direction.
 During the final moments of the Games, a severely wounded Haymitch positioned himself by the edge of the force field to face his final opponent, a female tribute from District 1.
 Since she was a career tribute and stronger than Haymitch, she was favored to win the encounter.
-However, Haymitch's strategy was to wait for his opponent to fling her ax at him, then he would duck and the force field would hurl it back at her, burying it in her head.
+However, Haymitch's strategy was to wait for his opponent to fling her ax at him, then he would duck, and the force field would hurl it back at her, burying it in her head.
 His plan was successful, leaving Haymitch the victor.
 Within two weeks of his victory, Haymitch's mother, younger brother, and girlfriend were all killed by President Snow as punishment for Haymitch using the force field to his advantage.
 Haymitch became an example of what happens to anyone who would defy the Capitol.